Catholicos: Syriac Orthodox Church

-In the seventh century, the Syriac Orthodox Christians who lived in Persia began using the title for its catholicos / maphrian, who was originally the head of the Syriac Orthodox Christian community in Persia.
-This office ranked second in the Syriac Orthodox church hierarchy after the Syriac Orthodox Patriarch of Antioch, until it was abolished in 1860 and reinstated in the India of the East on 1964.
+In the seventh century, the Syriac Orthodox Christians who lived in Persia began using the title for its catholicos / maphrian (Also known as the Catholicate of the East to counter the Nestorian Catholicate), who was originally the head of the Syriac Orthodox Christian community in Persia.
+This office ranked second in the Syriac Orthodox church hierarchy after the Syriac Orthodox Patriarch of Antioch, until it was abolished in 1860 and reinstated in the India as the Catholicate of the East on 1964 and then the title of the ecclesiastical office was changed to Catholicate of India in 2002 but the hierarchy remains unchanged.

-Today, the title is known as Catholicos / Maphrian of India or Catholicos of India of the Jacobite Syrian Christian Church headquartered at Puthencruz near Kochi in Kerala is an integral branch of Syriac Orthodox Church of Antioch headed by Ignatius Aphrem II Patriarch of Antioch.
+Today, the title is known as Maphrian of the East or Catholicos of India, who is the regional head of the Malankara Jacobite Syrian Christian Church which is an integral branch of Syriac Orthodox Church of Antioch headed by Ignatius Aphrem II Patriarch of Antioch.
 The current catholicos of the church is Baselios Joseph I.

 Malankara Orthodox Syrian Church

 According to the constitution of the Malankara Orthodox Syrian Church (Indian Orthodox Church) the head or primate bears the title Catholicos of the East and Malankara Metropolitan.
 The church is based at Devalokam near Kottayam in Kerala.
 As of 2021, the current head is Baselios Marthoma Mathews III.
-He is currently the 9th catholicos of the East since it was relocated to India and 92nd Primate on the Apostolic throne of Saint Thomas.
+He is currently the 9th catholicos of the East since it was relocated to India and claims to be the 92nd Primate on the Apostolic throne of Saint Thomas.